 This webpage is for individuals currently in or starting the following programs:

 Your bank/credit union or other financial institutions can be a good place to start your search for a reputable lender.
 We recommend that you review many lenders and research their policies and loan terms to decide which lender is best for you.

 Interest Rates and Fees

-Many education loans involve fees.
+Many loans involve fees.
 These fees are usually presented as a percentage of the requested loan amount.
 Fees are usually added to the amount you requested to borrow – but sometimes they are deducted from loan proceeds.
 You should consult your selected lender and read your promissory note carefully to determine the type of fee (if any) associated with your loan.

 Borrower benefits can significantly alter the cost of your loan.
 Make sure you research the fine print on a lender’s borrower benefits and keep up your end of the bargain.

 - You fail to continuously pay on time and/or discontinue use of auto debit for your monthly payment